What Are Outbound Logistics? Processes & KPIs

 What Are Outbound Logistics?

-Outbound logistics are all about moving finished inventory out of supplier storage and delivering those orders to customers.
+An outbound logistics operation is all about moving finished inventory out of supplier storage and delivering those orders to customers.
 This includes ordering, processing, picking, packing, loading, shipping, and delivery.

 Outbound vs Inbound Logistics